How to Find the Best Low Purine Protein Powder

 As long as you are eating a balanced diet, any type of low purine protein powder can help you safely meet your daily protein needs.

-Low purine protein powders often contain added ingredients that can cause painful side effects, including gout flares, however.
+But some low purine protein powders often contain added ingredients that might cause painful side effects, including gout flares.

 Among these ingredients are food additives and protein concentrates and isolates.

-Many low purine protein powders are made with a cocktail of emulsifiers, thickeners, and other food additives.
+Many low purine protein powders contain a cocktail of emulsifiers, thickeners, and other ultra-processed food additives.

-Basically, changes to the composition of your gut microbiome can result in the synthesis of purine-metabolizing enzymes and the release of inflammatory cytokines, both which have been linked to the development of gout.
+Basically, changes to the composition of your gut microbiome can result in the synthesis of purine-metabolizing enzymes and the release of inflammatory cytokines, both which have been linked to the development of gout (Front Cell Infect Microbiol, 2022).

 • acacia fiber